splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 Get familiar with OpenTelemetry concepts
 ==========================================================

 Spend some time to understand the concepts of the OpenTelemetry Collector.
-Pay special attention to configuration of receivers, processors, exporters, and connectors since most OpenTelemetry configurations have each of these pipeline components.
+Pay special attention to configuring receivers, processors, exporters, and connectors since most OpenTelemetry configurations have each of these pipeline components.

 See :new-page:`https://opentelemetry.io/docs/concepts/`.